Choose the Right Mental Health EHR for Your Agency

 2. Create an email template of these vital necessities

-Adding a wish list of your future goals (and possible needs related to those) is not only good for your team; it also helps the EHR sales people you interact with provide information relevant to your long-term success.
-As you conduct initial research, this list will help you immediately weed out any EHRs that can’t meet your basic needs, saving you – and these vendors – time.
+Adding a wish list of your future goals (and possible related needs) is good for your team and helps the EHR salespeople you interact with provide information relevant to your long-term success.
+As you conduct initial research, this list will help you immediately weed out any EHRs that can’t meet your basic needs, saving you – and these vendors – time.</p>

 Ideally, you want to be on a system that grows with your organization.
 It should not only satisfy your current needs – but also support your evolving goals & growth over time.